 ]]>

-http://4wheelznodivi.sites.nut247h.net/general/hit-uninsured-driver/feed/ 0
+https://4wheelznodivi.sites.nut247h.net/general/hit-uninsured-driver/feed/ 0

-Taking your driving test post lock down http://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/ http://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/#respond Tue, 04 Aug 2020 14:36:29 +0000 https://www.4wheelz.co.uk/?p=12256 th March, all practical driving tests were cancelled unless the person was an identified keyworker.
+Taking your driving test post lock down https://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/ https://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/#respond Tue, 04 Aug 2020 14:36:29 +0000 https://www.4wheelz.co.uk/?p=12256 th March, all practical driving tests were cancelled unless the person was an identified keyworker.
 Driving tests were allowed to resume on 4th July.
 As we all adjust to the post lockdown world.... ]]>

 In the UK, around 1.6million practical driving tests are taken every year.
 However, during the coronavirus lockdown which started back on the 24th March, all practical driving tests were cancelled unless the person was an identified keyworker.